BoredBored/MyCoolStuff/README.md

-# MyCoolStuff
+# My Cool Stuff
-Stuff I've made that I want to share with the world
+Stuff I've made or found that I want to share with the world